avramstefan/Python101---DreamLost/README.md

 the game.

 ^^^ The worst ending is when the final button is displaying "You have another chance.
 Try again".
-That means that the choices which the user has made were not the best.
+That suggests the fact that there were some choices that were surely not the best.
 The function era_choice() will interfere and return to the "choosing era" slide.